 ✔The premier bird-watching destination in West Papua.

-✔All 15 Vogelkop endemics occur as well as five more widespread West Papua endemics and 10 out of 16 restricted-range birds present in the Bird's Head region.
+✔All 15 Vogelkop endemics occur as well as seven more widespread West Papua endemics and nine out of 13 restricted-range birds present in the Bird's Head region.

 ✔Homeland of avian delights as Vogelkop Bowerbird, Long-tailed Paradigalla, Arfak Astrapia, and Western Parotia.